lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/beam-search.md

 ![Os quatro números em cada etapa de tempo representam as probabilidades condicionais de gerar "A", "B", "C" e "&lt;eos&gt;" nessa etapa de tempo.
 Na etapa de tempo 2, o token "C", que tem a segunda maior probabilidade condicional, é selecionado.](../img/s2s-prob2.svg)
 :label:`fig_s2s-prob2`

-Next, let us look at another example in :numref:`fig_s2s-prob2`.
-Unlike in :numref:`fig_s2s-prob1`,
-at time step 2
-we select the token "C"
-in :numref:`fig_s2s-prob2`,
-which has the *second* highest conditional probability.
-Since the output subsequences at time steps 1 and 2, on which time step 3 is based, have changed from "A" and "B" in :numref:`fig_s2s-prob1` to "A" and "C" in :numref:`fig_s2s-prob2`, the conditional probability of each token at time step 3 has also changed in :numref:`fig_s2s-prob2`.
-Suppose that we choose the token "B" at time step 3.
-Now time step 4 is conditional on the output subsequence at the first three time steps "A", "C", and "B", which is different from "A", "B", and "C" in :numref:`fig_s2s-prob1`.
-Therefore, the conditional probability of generating each token at time step 4 in :numref:`fig_s2s-prob2` is also different from that in :numref:`fig_s2s-prob1`.
-As a result,
-the conditional probability of the output sequence "A", "C", "B", and "&lt;eos&gt;" in :numref:`fig_s2s-prob2` is $0.5\times0.3 \times0.6\times0.6=0.054$, which is greater than that of greedy search in :numref:`fig_s2s-prob1`.
-In this example,
-the output sequence "A", "B", "C", and "&lt;eos&gt;" obtained by the greedy search is not an optimal sequence.

 A seguir, vejamos outro exemplo in :numref:`fig_s2s-prob2`.
 Ao contrário de :numref:`fig_s2s-prob1`,